strimzi/proposals/06x-new-kafka-roller.md

 3. **Handle `NOT_READY` Nodes:**
    Wait for `NOT_READY` nodes to become `READY` within `operationTimeoutMs`.

+   This is to give an opportunity for a node to become ready in case it had just been restarted.
+If the node is still not ready after the timeout, it will fall through to the next step to determine the action to take on it.

 4. **Categorize Nodes:**
    Group nodes based on their state and connectivity:
    - `RESTART_NOT_RUNNING`: Nodes in `NOT_READY` state.